nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

         * if `Patient` or `Doctor` retrieved by `Nric` does not exist, or
         * if `INDEX` is invalid
 * Since the `Patient` and `Doctor`'s `Appointment` attributes have been updated, new instances of `Patient` and `Doctor` are created, and saved with `Model#setPerson()`

+#### Design considerations:

+**Aspect: Command format:**

+* **Alternative 1 (current choice):** Delete appointment specified by the `INDEX`.
+    * Pros: User can input a shorter command.
+    * Cons: Can be tedious to find the appointment to delete if the appointment list gets very long.

+* **Alternative 2:** Delete appointment specified by the `Booking` and doctor's `Nric`.
+    * Pros: User does not have to search through the patient's appointment list to identify which appointment to delete.
+    * Cons: More tedious to implement and less convenient for the user to input command.

 ### \[Proposed\] Undo/redo feature